shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 To check your understanding of these concepts and receive credit for Lab 01 Exercise 5, complete this [211 Linux Commands and Testing Google Survey](https://docs.google.com/forms/d/e/1FAIpQLScYYUFPLcTAE7BNwHmT3G98Ityvpeu7e_MNSLF2qC5pS_MXrw/viewform?usp=sf_link). <br>

+Note: You will need to be logged in to your \@mail.csuchico email in order to take the Google Survey.
+If you get a message that you are unable to access the survey, try using your Chico portal username and password to login to Google.
+If you are not sure how to proceed, feel free to ask for help!<br>

 If you have time left over, I recommend that you start working on p1.
 After you've made some progress on the assignment, practice using the different options for testing your code before you submit the code to Inginious.

 ## Lab 01 Submissions